 Creme Brûlée Cupcakes

-These Creme Brûlée Cupcakes are made with a moist vanilla cupcake and pastry cream filling, then topped with caramel frosting and a lovely caramelized sugar top!
-They are so fun and absolutely delicious!
+These Creme Brûlée Cupcakes are made with a moist vanilla cupcake and pastry cream filling, then topped with caramel frosting and a caramelized sugar top!
+They’re fun & absolutely delicious!

 So after wanting to get my hair cut for several weeks now, I finally went and got it cut on Saturday morning.
 I’m the kinda gal that doesn’t get her hair cut super often.
 I normally wait until it’s so long (for me) that I can’t take it anymore and then several weeks later I finally show up somewhere begging for an open spot to get it all chopped off.